Thermodynamic partition function from quantum theory for black hole horizons in loop quantum gravity: Thermalization : Other Quantum Mechanical Ensembles

-The Hilbert space structure $\H_S^{k,N}$ of a QIH with given $k$ and $N$ emulates that of a gas of particles\cite{GP} in the sense that every physical phenomenon concerning a QIH is a collective many body effect, a puncture being an individual body.
-It is also evident from the quantum area of QIH i.e. $8\pi\g\lp^2\sum_{l=1}^N\sqrt{j_l(j_l+1)}$\cite{qg1,qg2} or the quantum energy of the QIH proposed in \cite{me6,me7}.
-Following this quantum `particle-like' structure of the QIH, the quantum mechanical canonical partition function can be written as \ba Z_C(\b,N)=\sum_{\{s_j\}}~\Omega[\{s_j\}]\exp[-\b E[\{s_j\}]] \ea where $E[\{s_j\}]=\sum_j\epsilon_js_j$ is the quantum energy of the QIH corresponding to the spin configuration $\{s_j\}$, $\epsilon_j$ is the energy contribution from a single puncture carrying spin $j$ and for any configuration, the total number of punctures must add up to $N$ since it is kept fixed in the canonical ensemble.
-Now, we have seen in the microcanonical ensemble analysis that there is a most probable spin distribution for every $k$ and $N$.
-Thus, considering a fixed value of $N$, a different choice of $k$ will give a different most probable distribution.
+Now, from eq.(\ref{mpd2}), considering that $\lm$ and $\s$ are solvable in terms of $k$ and $N$ from eqs.(\ref{apcons}), it is manifest that there is an $\sj$ for every $k$ and $N$.
+Thus, considering a fixed value of $N$, a different choice of $k$ will give a different $\sj$.
 It is then completely physical to argue that the most probable distributions corresponding to $k-1$ and $k+1$ are the closest less probable distributions corresponding to the most probable distribution for $k$.
+Likewise, the other distributions in eq.(\ref{zcqm}) are the most probable distributions for some $k$.
 Thus, for fixed $N$, in the quantum mechanical canonical ensemble, the sum over spin configurations can be replaced by sum over $k$ i.e. \ba Z_C(\b,N)=\sum_{k}~\Omega(k,N)\exp[-\b E(k,N)] \ea where $\b$ is the temperature of the heat bath with which the QIH is considered to be in thermal contact.
 Since $k$ is an integer and since we deal with the large $k$ regime only the above expression can be well approximated by replacing with the summation by an integration as follows \ba Z_C(\b,N)\simeq\int~dk~\Omega(k,N)\exp[-\b E(k,N)] \ea Eq.(\ref{zcapp}) is the expression for the canonical partition function for a QIH which is suitable for studying the thermal fluctuations.
 This may be regarded as the `thermalized' form of the quantum mechanical canonical partition function given by eq.(\ref{zcqm}).
 The information about the many-body quantum structure of the QIH is glossed by the classical behaviour of the the macroscopic variables.